-The overwhelming response was a resounding NO!!!
-This answer kind of shocked me to a certain degree.
-So during the course of this blog post I am going to explain as to why I think you can be both!
+During the course of this post I am going to explain why I think you can be both parent and friend.

-I have a "Best Friend", we have been best mates ever since Year 8 in high school, she is terrific, but I also pride myself on the fact that I am both Mum and "Best Friend" to my older daughters, Miss 15 and Miss 13.
+I have a “Best Friend”, we have been best mates ever since Year 8 in high school, she is terrific!
+I also pride myself on the fact that I am both Mum and “Best Friend” to my older daughters, Miss M and Miss E.

 Let’s just analyse what “Best Friends” do together….

 - shopping trips

 - Great and long chats about boys, friend problems etc